Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\headt{D. Star-like Structure.} This structure is a centralized structure, where a central agent serves as the pivot to interact with other agents.
+\headt{Star-like Structure.} This structure is a centralized structure, where a central agent or system serves as the pivot to interact with other agents.
 For example, the controller agent in the RCAgent~\cite{RCAgent} framework can invoke other expert agents as a kind of tool when necessary.
 The commander in AutoGen~\cite{AutoGen} coordinates with the writer and the safeguard separately, to craft code and ensure safety.
 XUAT-Copilot~\cite{XUAT-Copilot} adopts the operation agent as the core, to receive the judgment from the inspection agent and invoke the parameter selection agent to help the action planning.
+AutoDev~\cite{AutoDev} designs a scheduler agent that uses several different kinds of scheduling algorithms (\ie{} Round Robin, Token-Based, or Priority-Based) to determine the collaboration order and manner of other agents. \junweim{MacNet}~\cite{MACNET} also tests the star topological structures.

+\headt{Tree-like Structure.} In this structure, agents are derived gradually with the breakdown of tasks, with each agent focusing on a single task at a specific level.
+For example, in SoA~\cite{SoA}, the mother agent can dynamically spawn new mother or child agents for code generation, thereby forming a tree-like collaboration structure.
+In \junweim{MacNet}~\cite{MACNET}, tree structure is one of the tested topological structures to organize the collaboration of multiple agents.

+\headt{Mesh Structure.} The mesh structure allows communication channels between agents to form a complex network, enabling them to send messages to the target agent along the network and achieve more flexible communication.
+For example, 3DGen~\cite{3DGen} designs an agent system based on the group chat mechanism from AutoGen~\cite{AutoGen}, which allows multiple agents (\ie{} the planner agent, 3D developer agent, and domain expert agent) to control the procedure through inter-agent conversation, \eg{} choose which agent to send messages to.
+In \junweim{MacNet}~\cite{MACNET}, different agents can collaborate in a mesh structure, which means they can communicate with any other agents seamlessly.